plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 ## Maximum Likelihood: Dependence model

-Run BayesTraits again, this time typing 3 on the first screen to choose the dependence model and again typing 1 on the second screen to select maximum likelihood.
+Run BayesTraits again, this time typing 3 on the first screen to choose the dependence model (note that "Dependant" should be "Dependent" in the menu) and again typing 1 on the second screen to select maximum likelihood.
 You should see this output showing the options selected:

     Options:
     Model:                           Discrete: Dependent